 - Chapel: Lower and Middle School students gather for a brief chapel once a week.

-- Enrichment Programs: Students in First Grade through Fourth Grade have the opportunity to enhance their educational experience through a variety of enrichment programs.
+- Enrichment Programs: Students in 1st through 4th Grade have the opportunity to enhance their educational experience through a variety of enrichment programs.